ICF 1.5.20.26

 The LDAP connector is based on the Java Naming and Directory Interface (JNDI), and can connect to any LDAPv3-compliant directory server, such as PingDS (DS), Active Directory, SunDS, Oracle Directory Server Enterprise Edition, IBM Security Directory Server, and OpenLDAP.

 Because it is based on JNDI, the LDAP connector is restricted to the attribute types that are supported by JNDI.
 JNDI supports only strings and an array of bytes.
 If you attempt to use different attribute value types, the connector throws a malformed attribute value exception.
-For more information, refer to the corresponding JNDI documentation.
+Learn more in the corresponding JNDI documentation.

 Install the LDAP connector